Amantes (tribe)

 The Amantes firstly appear in ancient literature in the 4th century BCE in the Periplus of Pseudo-Skylax as an Illyrian tribe bordering the Epirote Chaonians.
 In Hellenistic sources they are mentioned among the Epirotes.
 In Roman-times literature they appear as barbarians.
 In modern historiography a number of scholars regard the Amantes as Illyrians, and others consider them as Epirotes.

-Although no definite evidence has been found to ensure a political organisation of the Amantes as a koinon, its institution is indicated by archaeological findings in the area.
+Although no definite evidence has been found to ensure the establishment of a political organisation of the Amantes as a koinon, its institution is indicated by archaeological findings in the area.
 The tribal polity (perhaps a koinon) of the Amantes and the koinon of the Bylliones are today considered important examples of Illyrian koina, organized in a manned similar to the Koinon of the Epirotes.

 Name

 The name is first attested in the Periplus of Pseudo-Skylax in the mid-4th century BCE.
 It has been suggested that the ethnonym Amantes contains the Indo-European stem ab- "water, river", as the interchanging -m- to -b- can be found in Greek, while the shift -b- to -m- can be found in Thracian and Illyrian, and is characteristic of the north Aegean region.
 Whether the name Amantes corresponded to the interchanging of -b- to -m- is disputed.
 Some ancient sources merged the term Abantes with Amantes, and the name of the territory of Abantis with that of Amantia.
 Stephanus of Byzantium attributed this variation in spelling to Antigonus Gonatas, which was afterwards adopted by some Hellenistic poets.

 It has been suggested that the names Amantes and Amantia are connected with the Albanian term amë/ãmë ("river-bed, fountain, spring").
 The tribal name Amantes, in particular, has been translated as "riparians".
 A homonymous Illyrian tribe lived in eastern Slavonia.